jwt625/PlayGround/20250816_youtube_liked/docs/RFD-003-Playwright-YouTube-Metadata-Scraping.md

 # RFD-003: Playwright YouTube Metadata Scraping Implementation

-**Status**: Proposed
+**Status**: Implemented
 **Author**: AI Assistant
 **Date**: 2025-08-17
+**Updated**: 2025-08-17
 **Related**: RFD-000 (YouTube Liked Videos Backup Extension), RFD-002 (Playwright YouTube Video Removal)

 ## Summary

-This RFD proposes a Playwright-based system to extract comprehensive metadata from YouTube videos in the liked videos list.
-Building on the successful video removal automation (RFD-002), this system will navigate to individual video pages to collect detailed metadata that cannot be obtained from the playlist view alone.
+This RFD documents the successful implementation of a Playwright-based system to extract comprehensive metadata from YouTube videos in the liked videos list.
+Building on the successful video removal automation (RFD-002), this system navigates to individual video pages to collect detailed metadata that cannot be obtained from the playlist view alone.

+**Implementation Status**: ✅ **COMPLETE** - Fully functional minimal version with production-ready features including ad-skipping, graceful shutdown, and scalable data management.

 ## Background